rust-lang/book/nostarch/chapter12.md

 We add a `use minigrep::search` line to bring the `search` function from the library crate into the binary crate’s scope.
 Then, in the `run` function, rather than printing out the contents of the file, we call the `search` function and pass the `config.query` value and `contents` as arguments.
-Then `run` will use a `for` loop to print each line returned from `search` that matched the query.
+Then, `run` will use a `for` loop to print each line returned from `search` that matched the query.
 This is also a good time to remove the `println!` calls in the `main` function that displayed the query and the file path so that our